 Here is how it works: You take a personality test, developed by Dr. Helen Fisher.
 You may not know who Dr. Fisher is and that’s okay, most people signing up don’t know either.
 All that matters is she has the name Dr. attached and that makes users think something is endorsed, going to work, and worth spending money on.

 After that you’re matched with the users they hope you’ll be attracted to.
 From there they’ll send you matches.
 Nothing out of the ordinary occurs other than saying they’ll evaluate your interests and keep track of your activity plan, to make sure you stick around for a while.

 If you do happen to get interested in who Dr. Helen Fisher is, the site gives you a picture and not much else.
-It does try and give a crumb to the relationship minded, by saying the following, “In the beginning of a relationship, you know almost nothing about each other.
-Which means, you tend to overweigh the few morsels of information you receive.
+It does try and give a crumb to the relationship-minded, by saying the following, “At the beginning of a relationship, you know almost nothing about each other.
+This means you tend to overweigh the few morsels of information you receive.
 As a result, the getting to know you process is full of breaking points.
 These little moments take on heavy (and unrealistic) meanings that can send you flying out the door – sometimes too quickly.”
 The people who have had failed relationships then hope Chemistry.com will be different.

 Not wanting to scare off those wanting the site for more casual activities, the blonde, elderly Dr. Fisher reassures that her motto is, “We’re here.
 We’re alive.
 Let’s play.”

-Search reverse images for similarities to see if the photos have been taken from a real person and used as a scam!
+Search reverse images for similarities to see if the photos have been taken from a real person and used for Chemistry.com scams!